The Cluster HEritage project with XMM-Newton: Mass Assembly and Thermodynamics at the Endpoint of structure formation. I. Programme overview: CHEX-MATE description

 The densest core regions, where the interplay between cooling and central AGN feedback is strongest, provide key diagnostics on the impact of non-gravitational processes on the ICM \citep[e.g.][]{cav09,pra10}.
 If cool cores are less prominent than previously thought from X-ray selected samples, we may have to fundamentally revise our vision of cooling and galaxy feedback at cluster scales.

 With this sample, the true distribution of cool core strength \citep[see e.g.][]{hud10} can be reassessed, as can the impact of feedback on the thermodynamical properties of the ICM as a function of radius, mass, and, at the high mass end, redshift.
-We can definitively establish the relation between core properties and the bulk, including dynamical state (e.g., are cool cores essentially found in relaxed systems?
+We can definitively establish the relation between core properties and the bulk, including dynamical state (e.g. Are cool cores essentially found in relaxed systems?
 To what extent are they destroyed by mergers?), thereby providing a testbed for predictions from numerical simulations \citep[see e.g.][]{bar18a}.

-As shown by a diverse range of studies, linking AGN feeding and feedback processes over nine orders of magnitude is vital to advance our understanding of clusters and diffuse hot halos \citep[see, e.g.,][for a review]{mcd18,gas20}.
-We can establish the new, population-level, baseline to understand the interplay between gravitational heating, cooling and AGN feedback.
-The wide mass range of our sample is critical, the highest mass systems being dominated by gravitational heating and the lower mass systems being progressively more affected by non-gravitational input.
+As shown by a diverse range of studies, linking AGN feeding and feedback processes over nine orders of magnitude is vital to advancing our understanding of clusters and diffuse hot halos (see e.g. \citealt{mcd18}, \citealt{gas20} for reviews).
+We can establish the new population-level baseline to understand the interplay between gravitational heating, cooling and AGN feedback.
+Covering the full range of masses probed by \planck, the sample includes both the highest mass systems dominated by gravitational heating, and lower mass systems that are progressively more affected by non-gravitational input.
 The radial coverage, from the core to at least $\Rv$, is equally important for sampling the relative impact of the different energetic processes, and for obtaining the widest possible view of the gas morphology.